Andrew's Corner of the Web

 Contents of the Site

-I have had a long sabbatical from the Internet after a personal tragedy.
-Now that I have returned I am slowly working through this site, bringing some older pages back, editing some others and culling more than few others.
+I am currently restructuring this site, bringing some older pages back, editing some others, culling more than few others and also bringing in some new sections with a new focus on literature and Yoga.
 My apologies if a page you are after does not appear on this list:

 - Urban Myths & the Iliad My sad and lonely effort to counter some common misconceptions about Homer's Iliad.
 Did you know that Achilles did not die in the Iliad, there was no wooden horse and that in ancient times Achilles was not even really a great Hellenic hero?